-All heaters are located on the lower half of the compressor shell.
-Its purpose is to drive refrigerant from the compressor shell during long off cycles, thus preventing damage to the compressor during start-up.
+A crankcase heater is to be located near the bottom of the compressor shell.
+Its purpose is to drive refrigerant from the compressor shell during long cycles, thus preventing damage to the compressor during start-up.

 At initial start-up or after extended shutdown periods, make sure the heater is energized for at least 12 hours before the compressor is started.
-(Disconnect switch is on and wall thermostat is off.)
+(Disconnect switch on and wall thermostat off.)